 Dedicated to serving and growing Southside San Antonio.

-Judith A. Canales is the Executive Director of the Southside First Economic Development Council appointed to this position in January 2019.
-Southside First serves as the voice for economic prosperity, community bridging and responsible development in south San Antonio and Bexar County, Texas.
-Ms. Canales facilitates business, economic development and community revitalization efforts and partners with community and neighborhood residents and stakeholders in San Antonio’s southside.
+Gabriela Cadena was appointed Interim Executive Director of the Southside First Economic Development Council in November 2021.
+She was confirmed as Chief Executive Officer in April 2022.
+Ms. Cadena is experienced in the insurance industry in San Antonio.
+She worked in New York City and Washington, DC and holds several certifications: Professional Project Management (PMP), Series 6, Series 63 and Texas Insurance licenses.
+She is multilingual in English, Spanish, French and Portuguese.
+Southside First serves as the voice for economic prosperity, community bridging and responsible development in south San Antonio and Bexar County.
+Ms. Cadena facilitates business, economic development and community revitalization efforts and partners with community and neighborhood residents and stakeholders in San Antonio’s Southside.

 Ms. Canales has extensive experience working in executive leadership at the federal, state, local, and nonprofit level.
 She served in two presidential administrations.
 Ms. Canales was appointed by President Barack Obama as the Texas State Executive Director for the United States Department of Agriculture Farm Service Agency where she was the first woman and Latina to serve in this role.
 She was the Acting Deputy Under Secretary for USDA Rural Development.
 In 2009, President Obama named Ms. Canales as Administrator for the Rural Business-Cooperative Service at USDA Rural Development in Washington, D.C.